This page was partially updated July2020

 Emergency Policy – to be done

-Financial Risk Assessment – The Council is expected to carry out an annual assessment of the financial risks it is exposed to and identify any actions it considers necessary to minimise those risks.
+Business Risk Management Register – The Council is expected to carry out an annual assessment of the business and financial risks it is exposed to and identify any actions it considers necessary to minimise those risks.
 Click here to see this policy.

 Grants Policy – The policy document describes the guidelines as to the validity of an application and conditions associated with any grant awarded.
 Also included is a letter that will be sent to all applicants and the form that needs to be completed and returned.
 Click here to see the policy, the letter and the application form.